simoncblyth/opticks/notes/issues/joined_up_thinking_geometry_translation.rst

-TODO : look at how CSG_GGeo serializes the transforms into CSG and mimic that for comparison
+DONE : look at how CSG_GGeo serializes the transforms into CSG and mimic that for comparison
 ----------------------------------------------------------------------------------------------